Top-Q/jsystem-so-webdriver/README.md

 jsystem-so-webdriver
 ====================

-Maven Jsystem driver that help you init Webdriver for external xml file (SUT file). the main feature are:
+Maven JSystem driver that help you init WebDriver for external xml file (SUT file). the main feature are:

 <ul>
-  <li>plug and play</li>
+  <li>WebDriver executables can be downloaded from <a href ="http://code.google.com/p/selenium/downloads/list">here</a> and put either in filesystem (Configuration.executable setting in the SUT) or in the project resources (webDriverExecutableResourcePath in the SUT)</li>
   <li>Save the browser state between tests</li>
   <li>close the browser after the execution</li>
   <li>built-in support in <a href='https://code.google.com/p/selenium/wiki/PageObjects'>Page Object pattern</a></li>